MartinLoeper/KAMP-DSL/README.md

 - Download and Install as Eclipse Extension: [Xtext](https://eclipse.org/Xtext/download.html)
 - Download and Install as Eclipse Extension: [Xtend](https://eclipse.org/Xtext/download.html)
 - Create working sets for each imported repository

+## Configure
+- Navigate into the project *edu.kit.ipd.sdq.kamp.ruledsl* and into *src/edu.kit.ipd.sdq.kamp.ruledsl*.
+Right click on *GenerateKampRuleLanguage.mwe2* and Run As -> MWE2 Workflow.